vmleon/OracleATPGettingStarted/lab600/README.md

 ![Compartment OCID](../images/compartment_2.png)
 ![Compartment OCID](../images/compartment_3.png)

-Edit the properties file so it match your settings.
-Make sure you change the `COMPARTMENT_OCID` and `REGION_ID`, everything else should be fine but make sure it match your configuration.
+Edit the properties file so it matches your settings.
+Make sure you change the `COMPARTMENT_OCID` and `REGION_ID`, everything else should be fine but make sure it matches your configuration.

 `vim src/main/resources/config.properties`